 The excessive abstraction in learning activities causes children and young people to hate school.
 They simply cannot identify with what they are learning, because it usually has nothing to do with reality and their whole beings - it is mostly directed at their intellects.
 The simple fact that children and young people have to sit for hours listening to what the teacher says, without doing anything else than thinking, eventually interrupting this process by writing in notebooks the abstractions and definitions they hear or read on the blackboard, is completely unnatural for young people.
 Observe children leaving a typical school: often one observes something like an explosion, running around, beating each other, etc. This is an expression of their having absorbed the whole time and not having been able to actively contribute anything.
 Usually classes are not balanced, in a rhythm of inspiration and expiration, as they are organized in Waldorf Education.

-The Waldorf method is mentioned here because it is an established one, in existence since 1919 and in practice in more than 1,000 schools all over the world (more than 100 in the USA and Canada, about 50 in Latin America, excluding isolated kindergartens).
+We have stressed here the Waldorf method because it is an established one, in existence since 1919 and in practice in more than 700 schools all over the world (more than 100 in the USA and Canada, about 20 in Latin America).
 It is astonishing that proponents of radical changes in education, such as Papert, ignore such a revolutionary change which at the same time preserves the traditional school setting with human teachers, classes, and so on.
-In [6, 9], I have expounded my ideas and proposals for the introduction of computers in education, at high school level, inspired mainly by Waldorf Education.
+In [6, 9], we have expounded our ideas and proposals for the introduction of computers in education, at high school level, inspired mainly by Waldorf Education.

 Summarizing, yes, we have to radically change the educational process, but this change is not a technological one, it is a humane one.
 It is sad to see so much hope put on computers as saviors of the educational system, when it represents the continuity of its main problems.

-- I agree that computers induce a certain vision of the world.
-Unfortunately, to me this vision is totally inappropriate for children and teenagers.
+- We agree that computers induce a certain vision of the world.
+Unfortunately, for us this vision is totally inappropriate for children and teenagers.
 It is not a humane vision, it is a machine, a technological vision.
 Schumaker, the renowned author of "Small is Beautiful" has called our attention to the fact that science and technology have tried to solve the problems of the world.
 Nevertheless, what one hears and reads is most frequently "questions of survival" - problems caused by technology or technological points of view of society .

-Computers require exercising a particular kind of thinking, leading to commands which one may give the machine, and which it is able to interpret.
-In other words, when issuing commands to any software one is forced to think in such a way as to make it possible to introduce these thoughts into the machine.
-I call this type of thinking "Machine-Thinking."
-When exercising it, the user reduces his wide thinking space to that defined (and accepted) by the machine.
+Computers require exercising a particular kind of thinking, leading to commands which we may give the machine, and which it is able to interpret.
+In other words, when issuing commands to any software we are forced to think in such a way as to make it possible to introduce these thoughts into the machine.
+We call this type of thinking "Machine-Thinking."
+When exercising it, we reduce our wide thinking space to that defined (and accepted) by the machine.
 Obviously, this has an influence on the way the person thinks, because humans are continuously incorporating and being influenced by their experiences (the reader of this paper is not going to be the same after having read it; the author expects that the transformation has been for better!): the tendency is to think in a logical, unambiguous way, and expect everything in the world to be as abstract, deterministic and foreseeable as computers are.
-I fear particularly the deep influence this attitude may have upon children and young people, who are precisely developing their way of regarding the world.
+We fear particularly the deep influence this attitude may have upon children and young people, who are precisely developing their way of regarding the world.

 But suppose computers indeed develop self-control.
 In this case, what happens with children is that they are again forced to act like adults.
 Nobody would expect a child to exercise the type of self-control needed to use a computer in a decent fashion (this includes properly choosing the adequate web sites to be examined).

-- In my opinion, computers represent the opposite to a more humanistic teaching.
+- In our opinion, computers represent the opposite to a more humanistic teaching.
 This should be provided by humans, and not by machines.
 The first rules for a humanistic teaching is loving and respecting students.
 No machine can exercise such soul activities.
-I was very impressed that Papert does not mention the fact that teachers should love their students - this is obvious, because he would not be able to apply it to computers.
+We were very impressed that Papert does not mention the fact that teachers should love their students - this is obvious, because he would not be able to apply it to computers.
 It is also impressive to find only one mention of the word "love" in his two latest books, in fact at their beginning: those cited in items 13 and 16 above (the latter is a grand opening to that book).
-I consider the phrases "love affair with the computer" and later "between children and computers" to manifest a frightening vision of the world.
-If humans start dedicating their love towards machines terrible social attitudes may be expected, probably worse than those practiced during the 20th century's wars.
+We consider the phrases "love affair with the computer" and later "between children and computers" to manifest a frightening vision of the world.
+If humans start dedicating their love towards machines we may expect terrible social attitudes, probably worse than those practiced during this century's wars.
 Moreover, speaking about a "love affair" with a machine is not just obscene, it reveals a fundamental viewpoint prevalent in his three books: humans are just machines.
-In my opinion, humans are not machines - neither animals, but this would lead us too far from our main subject.
+In our opinion, humans are not machines - neither animals, but this would lead us too far from our main subject.

 A child may reveal a high sense of improvisation and discovery when using a computer.
-But should these qualities be called "creativity"?
+But should we call these qualities "creativity?"
 In fact, what the child is doing is to combine previously logically defined functions.
-Creativity in science (except perhaps for algebraic mathematics), arts and in the social life means to me devising absolutely new ideas or objects which are not just a combination of previously known patterns.
-Recall also what have already been said: real creativity is exercised in ill-defined working spaces (that's why I excluded mathematics, albeit recognizing that there is also some sort of "limited" creativity in this field).
+Creativity in science (except perhaps for algebraic mathematics), arts and in the social life means for us devising absolutely new ideas or objects which are not just a combination of previously known patterns.
+Recall also what we have already said: real creativity is exercised in ill-defined working spaces (that's why we excluded mathematics, albeit recognizing that there is also some sort of – limited – creativity in this field).

 - Individual ways and paces of learning are fine for adults.
 But it is an aberration to say that children and teenagers know what is best for them, and may decide what and how they should learn.
 Again, this freedom is desirable for adults, but when induced into children it makes them insecure and eventually leads to wrong decisions.
 We adults have to assume the responsibility for guiding them, and that's exactly what they expect from us.
 Traditionally, in Brazil or in Europe high schoolers don't have the possibility of choosing elective subjects.
 All of them have to study Mathematics, Physics, History, Geography, foreign languages, etc. This is a consequence of the fact that adults should know better what they need for their formation, at each age.
 It is a simple fact that the same subject should not be presented to different ages in the same way, due to the different grades of maturity.
 But the computer - or the Internet - respects no age, in fact no context whatsoever.
 The traditional context known by parents and teachers when they choose a book, the way to introduce a subject, or any activity for their children or students is totally absent in a computer.
 The computer "handles" its users all in the same manner: as abstract entities, in fact as machines, independently of the software being run.

-- This pattern has already been covered in the discussion of (a)
+- This pattern has already been covered in our discussion of (a)